how is INS rebuilt different?

 Our techs are factory trained and all they do everyday is Panasonic industrial robotics.
 Your robot is not an experiment or learning experience for us.

-5. How are they cleaning the robot?
+5. How is INS cleaning the robot?

-Just a wipe down, sandblasting, or even power washing.
+Others companies do just a wipe down, sandblasting, or even power washing.
 NEVER sand blast or power wash a robot.
 Many will say they are sealed, but you will still get sand or water in the drives and damage them.
 We dry ice blast everything.
 This is the safest process to clean a robot.

 INS has over 10,000 parts on the shelf (3000 new) and over 50 donar robots.
 We will have what is needed to rebuild your robot.

-7. Do they paint the robot?
+7. Does INS paint the robot?

 INS paints the robot with basecoat / clearcoat like you would a car.
 This is not a rattle can paint job.

-8. Do they replace Stickers?
+8. Does INS replace Stickers?

 INS replaces all the sticker per factory spec.
 This includes the origin stickers that most forget.

-9. How they set origin after rebuild?
+9. How does INS set origin after rebuild?

 INS uses a proprietary factory process to set origin after rebuild.
 No one in the USA uses this process or will have results as accurate as we do.